FAQs about our Service Trips

 How heavy can my duffle bag be?

-- American Airlines has changed their baggage policy when flying to the Dominican Republic.
-If you are checking in a bag, you will have to pay $25 out of pocket each way.
+American Airlines has changed their baggage policy when flying to the Dominican Republic.
+When checking in a bag, you will have to pay $25-30 out of pocket each way.
 BLUE Missions will not cover this fee.
 The checked bag must be under 50 lbs.
 Every participant is responsible for paying the extra fee if their bag is overweight.

-- You are allowed to bring one carry-on duffle bag and a personal item (book bag).
+You are allowed to bring one personal item (book bag) that fits under the seat.

 How many bags can I bring?